blindthief10/course_material/readme.md

 the first exercise before title's exercise is the L-01.
 This is the same code you will find in tutorials section so you can identify the exercise and the solution.

-#### JS Working with Arrays

-An introduction to arrays and how to store multiple values in one place [Find it here](https://www.goconqr.com/en/c/61130/course_modules/91401)

 #### JS Working with Strings

 An introduction walkthrough to the string data type [Find it here](https://www.goconqr.com/c/61278-js-strings-data-type/course_modules/91617-course-s-objectives?=)